-In yesterday’s post, I shared a bit about the picturesque Nantucket neighborhood of Sconset.
-Today, I’m going to share a travel guide to Sconset on Nantucket because, although it is a tiny little neighbor town, there is a surprising amount to do!
+Over the years, I’ve shared quite a bit about Nantucket including lots of dreamy photos of the picturesque neighborhood of Sconset.
+Today, I’m going to share a travel guide to Sconset on Nantucket because, although it is a tiny little neighbor town, there is a surprising amount to do there!
 Sconset just screams New England with its shingled houses and famed Sankaty Head Lighthouse.
 I’d venture to bet that many of the gorgeous photos you see of Nantucket are in fact snapped in Sconset so let’s dive in!
+I know you’ll love these recommendations and I highly recommend you save this post for a time when you’re planning a trip to the New England island.
+Sconset is a true treasure!

 A Travel Guide to Sconset on Nantucket

-Back to everything you need to know for a visit to Sconset…
+Time to dive into everything you need to know for a visit to Sconset…

 Where to Shop in Sconset: